 She grinned, baring an impressive row of teeth.

-Finally, bear can mean to give birth to a child (when said of a person) or the produce fruit or flowers (when said of a plant or tree):
+Finally, bear can mean to give birth to a child (when said of a person) or to produce fruit or flowers (when said of a plant or tree):

 She bore six daughters. (bore is the past tense of bear)

 Plants can bear flowers and fruits at the same time.

 Until the 18th century, borne and born were simply variant forms of the past participle of bear, used interchangeably.
 At that time borne became the standard past participle used in all the senses listed above, and remains so today.
 Born became restricted to just one very common use, which remains the case today: in the passive, without by, to refer to birth: she was born in 1965.